 A 100% refund of the first year tuition will be granted if the student decides to withdraw from the program on or before the first day of the school year.
 A 50% refund of the first year tuition will be granted if the student decides to withdraw from the program within the first four weeks of the first school year.

 Students are responsible for the purchase of their textbooks.
 This may be done through the hospital to allow the student to qualify for our volume discount.
 Package price for the entire program has been running approximately $900 total for the two years.
-Students have had some luck purchasing textbooks on their own at various websites, however those purchasing books from other sources must make sure they are the proper edition and available prior to class.
+Students have had some luck purchasing textbooks on their own at various web sites, however those purchasing books from other sources must make sure they are the proper edition and available prior to class.

 Students are responsible for the purchase of their uniforms.
 This may be done at various uniform shops or at other select stores of the student's choosing.
 Students should purchase enough uniforms so that they have a clean, fresh uniform every day.
+Prices for uniform tops or slacks vary from $10 -$15 per item.

 Columbus Regional Hospital School of Radiologic Technology does not participate in federal financial aid nor does it sponsor financial assistance programs.
 Students may find additional information on financial aid websites such as www.fastweb.com Arrangements for financial assistance are solely the responsibility of the student.